-- Remove the mattress from the bed and set. aside in another area of the coach. - Remove the screws that fasten the foot end of the bed board down to the bed base.
-(Note: If bed is designed for storage below bed board, these screws will not be present.) - Lift the hinged bed board upward against wall.
-Support the bed board with a suitable prop item as shown.
+- Remove the mattress from the bed and set aside in another area of the coach. - Lift the hinged bed board upward against wall.
+Support the bed board with a suitable prop item as shown (if bed is not equipped with struts).

 A falling bed board can injure.
 Assure the bed is properly supported.

 Refer to instructions for propping the bed board.